Dr Zaninovich logo transparent

 Cosmetic Dentistry

 A tooth compromised by trauma or decay can cause pain and make chewing and speaking difficult.
-A crown can repair and protect an affected tooth, providing protection from further damage.
+A crown can repair and protect an affected tooth from further damage.
 Many times, it can prevent the need for extraction.
 Crafted in our state-of-the-art, on-site laboratory of the highest-quality cosmetic dentistry materials, a crown placed by a talented dentist will blend seamlessly with your patient’s surrounding teeth.
-Because these cosmetic dentistry restorations are developed to mimic the light-reflecting properties of dental enamel, an incredibly natural-looking result will be virtually indistinguishable from the rest of your patient’s smile and will provide them with years of comfort and protection.
+Because these cosmetic dentistry restorations are developed to mimic the light-reflecting properties of dental enamel, an incredibly natural-looking result will be virtually indistinguishable from the rest of your patient’s smile and provide them with years of comfort and protection.